Research is showing that light therapy for Alzheimer’s disease, used to stimulate the brain’s gamma waves, could help improve the lives of patients.

 Mice that were exposed to an hour of gamma wave stimulation showed lower levels of amyloid-beta than mice that remained in the dark.
 Older mice, who already had plaque buildup in their brains, were given hour-long treatments each day for seven days, after which their brains showed reduced levels of plaque.
 And a third marker of Alzheimer’s disease, a form of neural dysfunction known as tau phosphorylation, was also lower after gamma wave therapy.

-Though the MIT team has not yet determined whether gamma wave therapy can restore lost memory and learning in Alzheimer’s patients, they are confident that their model of gamma wave therapy holds the key to a non-invasive treatment of Alzheimer’s disease.
+Though the MIT team has not yet determined whether light therapy for Alzheimer's disase can restore lost memory and learning, they are confident that their model of gamma wave therapy holds the key to a non-invasive treatment of Alzheimer’s disease.

 Investors and others in the medical community seem to agree.
 After the results of their research were published, the team received venture funding to establish Cognito Theraputics, a company dedicated to developing new therapies for neurodegenerative diseases — including Alzheimer’s treatments that use flickering lights to stimulate the brain’s gamma waves.